artefactual-labs/weblate-migration-scripts/README.md

 Exporting from the Weblate AtoM translations repo to the AtoM repo
 ------------------------------------------------------------------

-Run script to copy translation units marked "approved" from XLIFF files in the Weblate AtoM translations repo to AtoM's `apps/qubit/i18n` directory.
+To copy translation units marked "approved" from XLIFF files in the Weblate AtoM translations repo to AtoM's `apps/qubit/i18n` directory, use the `export_to_atom` script.

 Example export: